‘We are minutes away from death’: Gaza’s al-Shifa Hospital under attack

 Pleas from inside Gaza’s al-Shifa hospital under siege

-Abu Salmiya said al-Shifa’s buildings are being targeted and any person moving within the hospital compound is being attacked by Israeli forces.
+Abu Salmiya said al-Shifa’s buildings are being targeted and any person moving within the hospital compound is being attacked by Israeli snipers.

 “One member of a medical crew who tried to reach the incubator to lend a helping hand to the babies born inside was shot and killed,” he said.
 “We lost a baby in the incubator, we also lost a young man in the intensive care unit.”

-Gaza Deputy Health Minister Dr Youssef Abu al-Reesh, who is currently inside al-Shifa Hospital told Al Jazeera that all generators are off and all power sources are now out in the hospital.
+Gaza Deputy Health Minister Youssef Abu al-Reesh, who is currently inside al-Shifa Hospital, told Al Jazeera that all generators and power sources were off.

 “We have 39 newborns in the incubators, those babies are fighting against death.”

-He also said snipers were stationed around the compound and people inside were unable to move around freely.

-“Ferocious gunfire can be heard within the vicinity of the hospital, the intensive care unit received a mortar shell a few minutes ago … Blood is everywhere, on the floor, we cannot even clean it,” he added.
+“Ferocious gunfire can be heard within the vicinity of the hospital, the intensive care unit received a mortar shell a few minutes ago … Blood is everywhere on the floor; we cannot even clean it,” he added.

+Doctors Without Borders, also known by its French name Medecins Sans Frontieres or MSF, confirmed the situation, saying people were being shot at as they tried to exit al-Shifa Hospital.

+“At the time of writing, our staff are witnessing people being shot at as they attempt to flee the” hospital, MSF said on X.

 ‘War crime’